robert-mccarthy-ca/modern-druid/docs/long-term-projects-research-and-development.md

 **Goal:** Explore how exposure to IMO-enhanced soils impacts human skin and gut microbiota.
 **Impact:** Opens new scientific and marketing narratives linking soil health and human health.

+### ✅ Non-arable Land Conversion

+**Goal:** Use mulch and biochar to build soil where it does not exist today, areas such as granite bedrock outcroppings.
+**Impact:** Increases the available land for these sites.

 ---

 ## 🏡 Greenhouse Systems & Controlled Environment R\&D

 ### ✅ Kiln Exhaust to Geothermal Battery

-**Goal:** Reuse heat and CO2 from kilns to warm soil or air in greenhouses.
+**Goal:** Reuse heat and CO2 from kilns to warm soil for geothermally air in greenhouses over winter.
 **Impact:** Increases energy efficiency and supports year-round growing conditions.

 ### ✅ Biological Aeroponics with Living Soil Cap